lsst/display_firefly/doc/index.rst

 Installing lsst.display.firefly
 ===============================

-Since `display_firefly` is not yet included in the `lsst_distrib` set of stack packages, this section outlines several installation scenarios.
+Now that `display_firefly` is included in the `lsst_distrib` set of stack packages, normally the `setup lsst_distrib` command will set up this package.

+If `lsst_distrib` is not available, this section outlines several installation scenarios.

 .. _lsst-display_firefly-eups-distrib-install: